Skip to content

 Issues

 • Heroku was a great platform in the late 2000s through the mid 2010s, but then it began to stagnate.
 Packages that were recommended for deployment were archived and unmaintained, even though they were officially still recommended.
 Heroku "just worked" for a long time, but recently that neglect has caught up to them.
-They are in the midst of restructuring their platform, and people are reasonably concerned about Heroku's long-term stability.
+They've been restructuring their platform for a long time now, and people are reasonably concerned about Heroku's long-term stability.

 • Heroku has had major incidents and outages in recent years, which they took a long time to resolve and communicated poorly about.
 This is the more significant reason many people have moved away from them in recent years.